szhangtju/The-compression-of-Transformer/BTD-Transformer/README.md

 ## Introduction

-This directory contains our pytorch implementation of Transformer-XL(https://github.com/kimiyoung/transformer-xl).
+This directory contains our pytorch implementation of Transformer-XL.
 Note that our state-of-the-art results reported in the paper were obtained by training the model on a large-scale TPU cluster, and our pytorch codebase currently does not support distributed training.
 Here we provide two sets of hyperparameters and scripts:
 - `*large.sh` are for the SoTA setting with large models which might not be directly runnable on a local GPU machine.
 - `*base.sh` are for the base models which can be run on a few GPUs.